Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_02_Failed_Build.md

 If wanted, you can follow the steps outlined in [Deploying a bad build](#deploying-a-bad-build) to deploy a fast build by setting the `BUILD_ID` variable to `1` or `3`

 ## Next Steps
 Navigate to [3.
-Evaluation Explained](03_03_Evaluation_Explained.md) to gather details on how the Evaluation Was Performed.
+Evaluation Explained](03_03_Evaluation_Explained.md) to gather details on how the Evaluation is Performed.